minifast/minifast/source/inception.html.md

 ## High-Level Product Concept Review

-All the project participants should have a clear idea of how the end goal looks and behaves.
+All the project participants should have a clear idea of how the end product looks and behaves.
 The facilitator hands control over to the product owner, who will:

 * Introduce the design of the project, both in terms of broad-level UX concepts and UI